erin-m-keller/keller-readme/README.md

   ```

   ## Installation
-  Ensure you are running Node.js v16.
+  * Ensure you are running Node.js v16.
+  * Clone the repository.
+  * Install the dependencies.
   ``` bash
     npm i
   ```
+  * Start the application.
   ``` bash
     npm start
   ```

-  > The application will prompt you with multiple questions, once completed, it will generate a README file titled "GENERATED-README.md"
+  > Answer the prompts to generate a README file.

   ## Usage
   Video goes here.